b2l/what-the-flux/README.md

   });
 ```

-It's a lot easier to read and to reason about your store if they are synchronous.
+It is easier to read and reason about your store if they are synchronous.
+*Why?*

-Stores don't have to be coupled with the network layer
+Stores don't have to be coupled with the network layer(*backend service?*)

 ### Store dependencies

-#### What we may do:
+#### What we might do:

 ```
 var FiltersStore = require('./filters_store');